 when to start branding your business

-And I’m not saying brand strategy is the solution to every single problem.
-But what I will say with confidence is that brand strategy is usually the best place to start – because how are you supposed to know what you should be working on every day when you don’t know what you’re working toward?
+I’m not suggesting brand strategy is the solution to every single business problem.
+But what I will say with confidence is that when you’re feeling confused or overwhelmed brand strategy is usually the best place to start – because how are you supposed to know what you should be working on every day when you don’t know what you’re working toward?

 You know you have a big vision for your business that goes beyond just “sell shit for money,” but you don’t know how to start or which strategy to try.

 Should I start a Facebook group?
 Should I join Pinterest?
 What should I post about on social media if I’m not getting any sales?
 Should I be blogging more often?
 Should I create a DIY course?
 Should my podcast name be the same as my business name?
 Should I buy this new domain?
 Should I create separate Instagram accounts if I’m building a personal brand as well as a business?
 Should I create this new offer I’m passionate about, even though it doesn’t really have to do with my current business model?

 When clients come to me with these questions, we always start with brand strategy.
 Because in order to make confident decisions about the direction of your business, you have to know four things:

 1. Exactly what you do

 4. Exactly how you do it differently than anyone else

 So to help you self-diagnose the friction and escape the analysis paralysis of what you should be focusing on to grow your business, I thought it’d be helpful to talk about when to start branding your business.
 Let’s get into it!

 (11 signs it’s time)